Workiva/over_react/UiComponent2_Transition.md

   codemod does not attempt to update them.
   - __Has a `with` clause.__ Because a mixin adds uncertainty, this flag will not update cases where mixins are implemented.
   - __Extends from an unknown class__.
-Because the highest level parent in an inheritance chain must be `Component2` for the children to be, the usage of this flag enforces that the component to be updated must extend from a known base class (UiComponent, UiStatefulComponent, UiFluxComponent, FluxUiStatefulComponent or their Component2 variants).
+Because the highest level parent in an inheritance hierarchy must be `Component2` for the children to be, the usage of this flag enforces that the component to be updated must extend from a known base class (UiComponent, UiStatefulComponent, UiFluxComponent, FluxUiStatefulComponent or their Component2 variants).